 With respect to the businesses above, operating income information of the Health Care business is included in Note 15.
-Further, with the respect to these businesses, there were no assets and liabilities associated with disposal groups classified as held for sale as of December 31, 2022 and as of March 31, 2023.
+Further, with the respect to these businesses, there were no assets and liabilities associated with disposal groups classified as held for sale as of December 31, 2022 and there were immaterial amounts of assets and liabilities associated with disposal groups classified as held-for-sale as of June 30, 2023.
 Information related to other held for sale disposal groups is included in Note 13.